 Africanidad is an online newspaper for Spanish-speaking people of African descent in Spain.

-Melanin Madrid: “Melanin Madrid is a network of people of color in Madrid.
+“Melanin Madrid is a network of people of color in Madrid.
 We help POC relocate through community, consulting and digital resources.”
 They host events, have a blog with resources around the city, and have a YouTube channel where they feature their new “Black in Madrid” series that aired in 2021.
+Their Facebook page and forum can be found here.

 Conciencia-Afro: The Conciencia-Afro team is made up of African and Afro-descendant people from different areas that make up a multidisciplinary and choral team.
 They work on a variety of projects and host discussion groups and an annual festival.